 I started out as a software tester before becoming an Engineering Manager and now a Vice President in HR.

 I’ve scaled agile, reduced release cycles, coached and mentored managers, systematised development processes, trained the trainers, built strong consistent management procesesses, owned corporate communication and helped many people succeed in their career.

 I started Cultivated Management after I became a technology manager.
 I didn’t want to end up like Big Bad Pete.
 I’ve always tried my hardest to be the best manager I can be.
 I’m still learning and trying and sharing these insights on this blog.

 - I like food and 1980’s cars.
-I generally post my photos of both on Instagram.
+I generally post my photos of both on my photo blog and Instagram.

-- I’m the author of Remaining Relevant – a book for those looking to grow their career and find new jobs.
+- I’m the author of Remaining Relevant – a book for those looking to grow their career and find new jobs and The Employable Parent Brain.

 - I do keynotes and other inspiring talks.